StableBet

 James Maxwell

-The 2026 Scottish Grand National closes one of the busiest fortnights in the National Hunt calendar.
-By the time the tapes go up at Ayr on Saturday 18 April, the sport will have delivered the Cheltenham Festival, the Aintree Grand National, and the Irish Grand National in the span of five weeks.
+The 2026 Scottish Grand National closed one of the busiest fortnights in the National Hunt calendar.
+By the time the tapes went up at Ayr on Saturday 18 April, the sport had delivered the Cheltenham Festival, the Aintree Grand National, and the Irish Grand National in the span of five weeks.
 Every year the Scottish National serves as the final major test for British-trained stayers, and this edition looks as competitive on paper as any in the recent run.

 The headlines in the build-up have centred on three themes: the rise of the small-yard runner after last year's winning profile, the question of the ground after a drier than usual first week of April in western Scotland, and the return of several horses from Aintree who are re-routed here rather than heading to the summer meetings.
 The top of the handicap is led by a group of genuine Grade 2-class chasers on marks in the mid-150s, while the lower weights offer the usual scattering of unexposed types coming out of Irish staying handicaps.